WatchOS 5: 8 tips and tricks you need to know

-Alongside releasing iOS 12, Apple is also updating the Apple Watch to WatchOS 5.
+Alongside releasing iOS 12, Apple is also updating the Apple Watch ($399 at Apple) to WatchOS 5.
 The update brings with it a new walkie-talkie feature, the Podcasts app, and other improvements.
 The update process is a breeze, but make sure you set aside some time and have your charger handy.

 Not every feature is as clear as, say, the new Podcasts app, so we rounded up some tips and tricks for you to get the most out of WatchOS 5.